Canon EOS M100: No Viewfinder, is it a Deal Breaker? [Review]

 Nikon’s entry-level mirrorless camera is the Nikon 1 J5.
 Both manufacturers are the major players of the DSLR world and are well known by photographers everywhere.
-With an MSRP of $499.95 with kit lens, it’s significantly cheaper, but how do its features compare?
+The price is similar at Currently out of stock with kit lens, but how do its features compare?

 Advantages of the Canon EOS M100

 APS-C Sensor (sized at 22.3 x 14.9 mm) vs 1″ Sensor (sized at 13.2 x 8.8 mm): The Canon sensor has nearly 3 times the surface area of the Nikon sensor.
 This makes a tremendous difference in noise control, dynamic range, and depth of field.
 Depth of field controls what portions of an image are blurred and which are in sharp focus.
 Larger sensors have a much easier time controlling depth of field.

 24.2 MP vs 20.8 MP Resolution: At this point, only a photographer who regularly makes large prints will care much about the difference.
 And a printmaking photographer won’t be buying an entry-level camera.
 But more resolution is rarely a bad thing to have, as every photographer needs to crop on occasion.

 295 vs 250 images per charge battery life: The EOS M100 has slightly more endurance than the 1 J5.
 But both have fairly poor battery life, as most mirrorless cameras do.
 So extra batteries are essential for anything more than a brief photoshoot.